Inferring Capabilities from Task Performance with Bayesian Triangulation: Evaluating the Presence of Object Permanence

 Figs.~\ref{fig:infRes} and \ref{fig:infResSD} show the models inferred values for each element of the cognitive profile.
 Fig~\ref{fig:infRes} gives the mean of the inferred distribution and Fig~.\ref{fig:infResSD} the standard deviation.
 These values were used by \teamB to infer the qualitative type of agent being evaluated.
 Multiple aspects of the values inferred by the model need to be considered to make a proper assessment of each agent---particularly since \teamB did not know a priori the exact types of agents that would exist.
 For example, Agent 2 has relatively low scores for most abilities, a high standard deviation for most abilities, and a value of $0.5$ for the mean and s.d of overall success.
 This led \teamB to believe that this agent was succeeding the tasks at random with 50\% probability.
 Equally, when looking at Agents 13 and 14, the right-left bias was high (with low standard deviation) leading \teamB to believe that these agents were massively favouring movement in particular directions.
+We also present Forest Plots for agents, showing their 95\% HDI across the 8 core capabilities in Figures \ref{fig:forestsynth_gridA} and \ref{fig:forestsynth_gridB}.

 In Fig.~\ref{fig:qualitativeAnalysis} we perform a qualitative comparison of the ground truth for the designed agents and the inferred profiles.
 The left side of the figure shows the ground truth characteristics of the agents generated by \teamA.
 The right side of the figure shows \teamB's conclusions about the characteristics of the agents based on the outputs of the model.
 The colours denote how well \teamB's conclusions align with the ground truth, with green being more accurate and red being less accurate.